vishakhpk/mil-creative-captioning/README.md

 | [Niculae et al.](https://aclanthology.org/D14-1215/) | [Link](http://vene.ro/figurative-comparisons/) |
 | [Steen et al.](https://benjamins.com/catalog/celcr.14) | [Link](http://www.vismet.org/metcor/search/showPage.php?page=start) |

-### TODO: Individual data cleaning scripts
+#### TODO: Individual data cleaning scripts

 ## Model Training

-Follow the README in the model\_training directory to train a Fairseq BART model
+Follow the README in the model\_training directory to train a Fairseq BART model.
+[Reach out](mailto:vishakh@nyu.edu) for our trained model.

 ## Interface

-Code to run the UI we used on MTurk for interactive experiments.
+Code to run the UI we used for interactive experiments.
+This UI hosts a server and needs you to have a backend GPU to run model inference during interaction.
+The code saves each interaction with a unique ID which we use to match to our crowdworkers for experimental analysis.

-### TODO: Retest the UI to see if any Parlai modified code needs to be released
+#### TODO: Data Processing Scripts to filter results